-Under the guidance of Thomas E. Starzl MD, PhD, Children's Hospital of Pittsburgh of UPMC established the first pediatric transplant program in the United States, the Hillman Center for Pediatric Transplantation.
+Under the guidance of Thomas E. Starzl MD, PhD, UPMC Children's Hospital of Pittsburgh established the first pediatric transplant program in the United States, the Hillman Center for Pediatric Transplantation.
 Since the program's inception in 1981, the hospital has performed more pediatric transplants than any other center and has discovered new treatment methods to improve long-term survival and quality of life for pediatric transplant recipients.

 The Hillman Center for Pediatric Transplantation, which achieves patient survival rates that are among the highest in the world, includes: